-Registering as an official charity or nonprofit offers many tax perks, but your organization must account for all of its expenses and revenue to enjoy them.
+Registering as an official charity or nonprofit offers many tax perks, but your organisation must account for all of its expenses and revenue to enjoy them.
 This includes any reimbursements to volunteers or paid employees who cover any business-related expenses.

-The best way to keep track of reimbursements is to implement a solid reimbursement policy for the entire organization.
+The best way to keep track of reimbursements is to implement a solid reimbursement policy for the entire organisation.
 Use the following guidelines to create a nonprofit reimbursement policy that is IRS-compliant for 2020.

 Common expenses incurred by nonprofits